How to Reduce Your Carbon Footprint at Home

 - Can you work from home more often?
-Post 2020, it’s likely many more people will have more flexibility to work from home (here’s hoping).
-If you can work from home, this would significantly reduce your day to day transport emissions.
+Post 2022, it’s likely many more people will have more flexibility to work from home (here’s hoping).
+If you can, this would significantly reduce your day to day transport emissions.
 Although be sure to think through your home energy strategy.

 3. MAINTAIN YOUR RIDE

 For some, ditching a car altogether simply isn’t possible.
 If driving is an essential part of your daily routine, you can: